Tuesday, February 4, 2020

 All natural and human-made factors combined give a "perfect" fit to the measured data.

-One of the consequences of rising temperatures is the loss of ice in glaciers and polar regions.
+One consequence of rising temperatures is the loss of ice in glaciers and polar regions.

-According to the IPCC, the projected sea-level rise due to melting ice varies from 2 mm/year with climate protection measures to 17 mm/year without CPM.
+According to the IPCC, projected sea-level rise from ice melt ranges from 2 mm/year under climate protection measures to 17 mm/year without CPM.

 The measured rate of sea-level increase is actually 3.3 mm/year.